xuehuichao/freemind-latex/README.md

 ## Installation

-The tool runs on Linux, MacOS and Windows, with Python.
+The software is packaged into a zip file.

+* On Ubuntu, you may directly download it following this [link](https://www.dropbox.com/s/rqxjr73o3rczos4/freemindlatex_app_main.zip?dl=0).
+* On Windows and MacOs, first install [bazel](https://www.dropbox.com/s/rqxjr73o3rczos4/freemindlatex_app_main.zip?dl=0), then `bazel build freemindlatex:freemindlatex_app_main --build_python_zip`, and you will get a zip file created in `bazel-bin/freemindlatex/freemindlatex_app_main.zip`.

-First, make sure you install evince, or skim as the PDF viewer:
+Before running, make sure you install evince, or skim as the PDF viewer:

 1. Evince, for linux and Windows: https://wiki.gnome.org/Apps/Evince
 2. Skim, for MacOS: http://skim-app.sourceforge.net/

-Then download software [release]() (ubuntu).

 ### Running LaTeX locally
 By default, this tool connects to my server (sword.xuehuichao.com:8117) for LaTeX compilation.